bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 #### Registration Response

-Wallets should return data as part of the registration handling, indicating whether the trickle pay registration was accepted.
+Wallets should return data as part of the registration handling, indicating whether the registration was accepted.
+A wallet's "OK" response does not indicate whether the suggested policies were accepted, or whether any automatic payment was authorized by the user.
+The entity should never be provided with information pertaining to how much it can spend without "bothering" the user so that it cannot reliably quietly drain user's accounts.
+A wallet's "OK" response simply indicates a willingness to act as a payment gateway for the entity.

-**resultcode**: [integer] 0 = OK, > 0 means not accepted, 1 = user reject, 2 = pubkey required
+**resultcode**: [integer] 200= OK, 300 = user reject, 302 = pubkey required
 **supports**: [integer bit map]:
 	1 = Pay Address supported,
 	2 = Pay Transaction supported,